Can You Have Multiple Car Insurance Policies in the Same Household?

 1. One Driver Has a High-Risk Record

 This is the most common reason families choose separate policies.
 If a spouse or household member has multiple accidents, DUIs, or serious traffic violations, adding them to your policy can dramatically raise your premiums — even for your own vehicle.
-Keeping that driver on a separate policy prevents their risk profile from affecting your rates.
+In 2026, a single DUI can spike full-coverage rates by an average of 88% — from roughly $208/month to $391/month nationally — and households that share a policy with such drivers absorb a portion of that elevated risk.
+An at-fault accident alone can raise rates by 20–60% and the surcharge typically lasts 3–5 years.
+Keeping that driver on a separate policy prevents their risk profile from contaminating yours.

 2. Significantly Different Coverage Needs